 Now you can wire each sprinkler valve to a wire.

-Remember how I mentioned the common wire before, this wire is the wire that connects all the valves together.
-And to be consistent with the standard, use the white wire for the common.
+Remember the common wire I mentioned before?
+This important wire connects all the valves together.
+And, to be consistent with the standard, use the white wire for the common.

 All the other colored wires are for the sprinkler valves, one color for one valve.
 So for the wire on the sprinkler valve, one will be attached to a color, and the other wire will be shared with the white common.